Description

 Transfer Credit Rules

-To be considered for admission, a transfer student, Nebraska resident or nonresident, must have an accumulated average of C (2.0 on a 4.0 scale) and a minimum C average in the last semester of attendance at another college.
+To be considered for admission a transfer student, Nebraska resident or nonresident, must have an accumulated average of C (2.0 on a 4.0 scale) and a minimum C average in the last semester of attendance at another college.
 Transfer students who have completed less than 12 credit hours of college study must submit either ACT or SAT scores.

 Ordinarily, credits earned at an accredited college are accepted by the University.
 The College, however, will evaluate all hours submitted on an application for transfer and reserves the right to accept or reject any of them.
 Sixty (60) is the maximum number of hours the University will accept on transfer from a two-year college.
 Ninety (90) is the maximum number of hours the University will accept from a four-year college.
 Transfer credit in the degree program must be approved by the degree program advisor on a Request for Substitution Form to meet specific course requirements, group requirements, or course level requirements in the major.
 At least 9 hours in the major field, including the capstone course, must be completed at the University of Nebraska–Lincoln regardless of the number of hours transferred.

-The College will accept no more than 10 semester hours of C-, D+, D and D- grades from other schools.
-The C-, D+, D and D- grades can only be applied to free electives.
+The College will accept no more than 10 semester hours of C-, D+, D, and D- grades from other schools.
+The C-, D+, D, and D- grades can only be applied to free electives.
 This policy does not apply to the transfer of grades from UNO or UNK to the University of Nebraska–Lincoln.

 Joint Academic Transfer Programs

 The College of Agricultural Sciences and Natural Resources has agreements with many institutions to support joint academic programs.
 The transfer programs include dual degree programs and cooperative degree programs.
-Dual degree programs offer students the opportunity to receive a degree from a participating institution and also to complete requirements for a bachelor of science degree in CASNR.
+Dual degree programs offer students the opportunity to receive a degree from a participating institution and also to complete the requirements for a bachelor of science degree in CASNR.
 Cooperative programs result in a single degree from either the University of Nebraska–Lincoln or the cooperating institution.

 Dual Degree Programs